Tellusant/docs/posts/future-is-math.md

-# The Future of Comanies Is Math
+# The Future of Companies Is Math
-*Dr. Staffan Canback*
+*Dr. Staffan Canback, Tellusant*

 ---
 The future of companies is math.
 They should have **Chief Math Officers** (CμO) who cover all aspects of math, not only AI.
 Yet few CEOs outside tech now anything about math.
 They will find it increasingly difficult to navigate the modern management landscape.